kauderk/kauderk.github.io/yt-gif-extension/install/faq/README.md

 ### Can't they be like `{{[[video]]}}` components and it's features?
-- I believe Roam Research does not expose their components, thus YT GIFs have to be their own separate extension, and for that matter they work exclusively with Youtube videos.
+- I believe Roam Research does not expose their components; thus YT GIFs have to be their own separate extension, and for that matter they work exclusively with Youtube videos.

 ---
 ### What are "InAndOutKeys"?
 Whenever you exit a frame/iframe/player/playbox/YTGIF hold down either Alt - Ctrl - Shift or the Middle Mouse Button to unmute and or keep playing the video.
-They can vary depending on the `Play Style` or `Sound Sytle` you choose.
+They can vary depending on the `Play Style` or `Sound Style` you choose.

 ---